polychromatic/polychromatic-docs/pages/roadmap.md

       in_progress:
         null
       pending:
-        - 'New feature: Presets'
+        - Introduce Presets
-        - 'New feature: Triggers'
+        - Introduce Triggers
-        - 'New Effect Type: Scripted'
+        - New Scripted Effects
-        - 'New Effect Type: Layered'
+        - New Layered Effects

-    - name: v1.1.0
+    - name: v1.0.0
-      desc: This release will focus on online functionality.
+      desc: This release will focus on polish things up, and introduce online functionality.
+This version could become as v0.10.0, as v1.0.0 is intended to indicate full stability.
       checked: false
       completed:
         null